1821info11b,: Caleb Crompton

 Above: Australian troops prepare to cross the Canal Source: AWM J00262

-[On 17 March 1916 Leslie crompton Blackman's second cousin, 4161 Pte.
-William henry Caldwell arrived with the 13th Reinforcements and was taken on the strength of the Fifth.]
+[On 17 March 1916 Leslie Crompton BLACKMAN's second cousin, 4161 Pte.
+William Henry CALDWELL arrived with the 13th Reinforcements and was taken on the strength of the Fifth.]

 Here until the end of March the Fifth were continuously training into the physical fitness they needed to face the immanent hard fighting on the Western front ...